Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Methods

 \subsection{Modeling flares}

-Using \texttt{allesfitter}, we perform nested sampling to infer flare models with $0,1, ..., N+1$ flares for each outburst epoch, where $N$ is the number of flare candidates.
-We add the model of one extra flare to ensure overlapping flares are distinguished even if they were missed by the visual inspection.
-Model selection is performed by comparing the Bayesian evidence of models with different number of flares per outburst.
-For example, if there are two candidate peaks in an outburst region, we fit models of `only noise', one flare, two flares, and three flares.
-Given a null model $M_0$, the alternative (more complex) model $M_1$ is only selected if there is sufficient relative evidence for it as quantified by \citet{Kass1995}.
+Using \texttt{allesfitter}, we perform nested sampling to infer flare models with up to $0,1, ..., N+2$ flares for each outburst epoch, where $N$ is the number of flare candidates.
+We sequentially add extra flares to ensure overlapping flares are distinguished even if they were missed by the detection pipeline and visual inspection.
+We start with fitting models of `only noise' and one flare.
+If the model with one flare passes, we test a model with two flares, and so on, up to a maximum of $N+2$.

+The model selection is performed using two complementary criteria, which both must be fulfilled.
+First, adding an extra flare must increase the logarithm of the Bayesian evidence, $\log{Z}$, by at least 5.
+Given a null model $M_0$, the alternative (more complex) model $M_1$ is only selected if there is sufficient relative Bayesian evidence for it as quantified by \citet{Kass1995}.
 Hence, we define

 and demand